Last Updated: March 26, 2026

 The chocolate cichlid was first described by Albert Günther in 1862.
 The genus name Hypselecara comes from the Greek words “hypselos” (high or tall) and “kara” (head or face), referring to the species’ high, rounded forehead profile.
 The species name temporalis refers to the temporal region of the head, likely describing the prominent head shape.

 This fish has been bounced around taxonomically over the years and has appeared under various genus names in older literature, including Heros and Cichlasoma.
 The current placement in Hypselecara is well-established.
-There is one other species in the genus, H. coryphaenoides, which is less commonly seen in the hobby.
+There is one other species in the genus, H. Coryphaenoides, which is less commonly seen in the hobby.

 Origin & Natural Habitat

 The chocolate cichlid is widely distributed throughout the Amazon River basin, occurring in Peru, Colombia, Venezuela, and Brazil.
 Its range encompasses the Ucayali and Amazonas river drainages in Peru, the Amazonas drainage in Colombia, and the Solimoes-Amazon system and tributaries in Brazil including rivers in the state of Amapá.
-This broad distribution mirrors the oscar’s range, though the chocolate cichlid tends to be less well known despite being similarly widespread.
+This broad distribution mirrors the oscar’s range, though the chocolate cichlid is less well known despite being similarly widespread.

 In the wild, chocolate cichlids inhabit slow-flowing, turbid waters over muddy or sandy substrates.
 They’re found in silt-laden rivers and their associated floodplain lakes and backwaters.
 Unlike some cichlids that prefer clear or blackwater conditions, chocolate cichlids are adapted to murkier environments where visibility is reduced.
 They use fallen wood, root tangles, and submerged structures as shelter and territory markers.

-The water in their native habitat is typically warm (77-86°F / 25-30°C), soft to moderately hard, and slightly acidic to neutral.
+The water in their native habitat is warm (77-86°F / 25-30°C), soft to moderately hard, and slightly acidic to neutral.
 These are fairly typical Amazonian conditions, which helps explain the species’ adaptability in captivity.
 Seasonal flooding expands and contracts their available habitat, and they’re accustomed to gradual changes in water level and chemistry.

 Appearance & Identification